howardjohn/istio.io/content/en/docs/setup/install/istioctl/index.md

 To disable the telemetry component in a default configuration profile, use this command:

 {{< text bash >}}
-$ istioctl manifest apply --set components.telemetry.enabled=false
+$ istioctl install --set components.telemetry.enabled=false
 {{< /text >}}

 Alternatively, you can disable the telemetry component using a configuration overlay file: